 Daily effective plaque removal is more important to periodontal health than scaling and polishing by the clinical team.

-A standard dental hygiene method is scaling and polishing teeth using either scalers or Airflow® therapy, which are complementary treatments often carried out together.
+A standard dental hygiene method is scaling and polishing teeth using either hand or ultrasonic scalers and polishing brushes.
 This does not usually cause discomfort, but if that is the case, our hygienist will happily administer a local anesthetic if you so wish.
 In addition to a professional clean of the teeth, hygienists perform these treatments to prevent and reverse gum disease in the early stages.

 Our dental hygienist will teach you how to brush and floss appropriately during your appointment, in addition to making recommendations on how to keep your teeth healthy, including sticking to a healthy diet and cessation of dentally destructive lifestyle habits such as smoking and drinking excessive amounts of alcohol.